18F/18f.gsa.gov/_posts/2019-02-07-the-cloud-is-not-a-virtue.md

 Despite this pressure, [under half of government organizations are actively using cloud services.](https://www.gartner.com/smarterwithgartner/understanding-cloud-adoption-in-government/)
-When agencies *do* make the move, it is **too often about checking a box rather than using cloud in a way that meets NIST’s definition of cloud.** Recognizing this shortfall, the federal CIO Council has sought to reframe cloud migration to highlight desired outcomes.
+When agencies *do* make the move, it is **too often about checking a box rather than using cloud in a way that meets NIST’s definition of cloud.** Recognizing this shortfall, the Federal Chief Information Officer has sought to reframe cloud migration to highlight desired outcomes.

 <div class="testimonial-blockquote">
   “A cloud migration strategy should not be considered a question of who owns the computing resources, data, and facility, but rather can this solution improve service delivery to citizens.
 Evaluating specific capabilities of services, such as automatic scalability, is useful when evaluating solutions, rather than just considering if an application is “cloud” or not.”